 For a printable handout of the e-bikes bill, click here.

-These stand-alone bills are currently in the Joint Transportation Committee with a deadline to be reported by the end of the session.
+These stand-alone bills are currently in the Joint Transportation Committee with a deadline to be reported by the end of the session, which has been extended through 2020.